 - Appearance of intoxication

 - Medical emergencies

-TIP: More information to help you understand each of these situations is available on pages 6 – 7 in our First responders handbook.
+TIP: More information to help you understand each of these situations is available on pages 6 to 7 in our First Responder Handbook.

 A person with dementia will experience a progressive loss of ability to communicate.
 The further the disease progresses, the less he will be able to express himself or understand what is being said.

 You may find the following strategies helpful when approaching and communicating with a person with Alzheimer’s disease: